tatleung/nextjs13-with-mui-and-tailwindcss/README.md

 ## Install Tailwind CSS

-The following command installs the `tailwindcss`, `postcss`, and `antoprefixer` needed to integrate Tailwind CSS with Next.js.
+The following command installs the `tailwindcss`, `postcss`, and `autoprefixer` needed to integrate Tailwind CSS with Next.js.
 For more information, see [Install Tailwind CSS with Next.js](https://tailwindcss.com/docs/guides/nextjs).

 ```
 npm install -D tailwindcss postcss autoprefixer